Access to your rented home for repairs and inspections

 If you have a licence agreement

-Your landlord can enter your room without permission if you have a licence agreement rather than a tenancy.
+Your landlord can enter your room without permission if you have a licence agreement not a tenancy.

 Your licence agreement should tell you more about your rights.